openforcefield/qca-dataset-submission/submissions/2024-10-11-MLPepper-RECAP-Optimized-Fragments-Add-Iodines-v1.0/README.md

 - `create_optimisation.py`: Was used to create the iodine Cl and Br replacements from the original MLPepper, and then optimisation dataset.
-- `add_extra_iodines.py`: Was used to add the extra iodines from Lexi and Lily's set, and then add them to the optimsation dataset.
 - `create_singlepoints.py`: Was used to create the singlepoints dataset for the optimised iodine sets.
 - `create_dataset.py`: Finally this script combines the resulting datasets into a single point dataset ready for submission.